 Inzone Tech Pty Ltd (“us,” “we,” or “our”) provides the Hey Jude mobile application through which services and products may be provided (the “Programme”).

 We understand that when you use the Hey Jude Programme you are placing your trust in us to handle your data appropriately and that is why we take a no-nonsense approach to data protection.
 We are committed to strong and transparent privacy practices.

-Part of this no-nonsense approach is you provide with as much information about how we process your personal information in connection with your use of our service and to enable you to make informed decisions about your personal information when using Hey Jude.
+Part of our no-nonsense approach is to provide you with as much information about how we process your Personal Information in connection with your use of our service and to enable you to make informed decisions about your Personal Information when using Hey Jude.

 i) What Personal Data we collect and why we collect it